 Yusuf Mehdi, Corporate Vice President, Windows and Devices Group, Microsoft, believes the program to be ideal for businesses that do not have dedicated IT resources and want their licensing and IT needs managed by an outsourcing Services partner.
 In a blog post, he wrote:

 This new offering enables flexibility of solutions, faster device refresh, and ensures customers can have the latest Surface devices that evolve with the best Windows and Office have to offer.
 We launched this program with ALSO, a leading CSP out of Europe, and look forward to working with other partners to expand this program globally.

-Gustavo Moller-Hergt, CEO, Chairman, ALSO
+Gustavo Moller-Hergt, CEO, Chairman, ALSO, said: